LaunchCodeEducation/lchs/src/assignments/flask-game-repo.rst

       :width: 50%

 #.
 The next screen seems very detailed, but it's almost automatic.
 Copy the
-   commands for *pushing an existing repository* and paste them into the terminal panel in VS Code.
-This will *push* the local repo you created earlier to your GitHub account.
+   commands to *push an existing repository* and paste them into the terminal panel in VS Code.
+This will save a copy of the local repo you created earlier to your GitHub account.

    You may be asked to enter your GitHub username and/or password to complete the action.